(260) 427-6725 (in season)

 The Freehill Community Award

-The Freehill Community Award is a NEW scholarship that will cover costs of one week of camp for one child that has never been to camp before.
+The Freehill Community Award is a scholarship that will cover costs of one week of camp for one child that has never been to camp before.

 To celebrate and honor Chris Freehill’s fifty years as a camper and employee at the Franke Park Day Camp, the Fort Wayne Parks and Recreation Department has created the Freehill Community Award (FCA).
 For half of a century, Chris Freehill has carried on the spirit that Franke Park Day Camp’s long-time director Dennis L. Gerlock ignited in 1950 and continued through his retirement in 1975.
 Gerlock sought to give campers an outdoor summertime experience that centered around three important themes: basic camping skills, nature education, and Native American lore.
 Chris has not only carried on these traditions for decades, but while doing so has also fostered an inclusive environment that celebrates community and camaraderie.

 The FCA is for children that have never attended Franke Park Day Camp and will cover costs associated with attending a full week of Franke Park Day Camp including: enrollment fee, AM/PM care, and a camp t-shirt.

 Check out additional details about the Freehill Community Award and submit your video starting February 1st, 2019.
 Award deadline: March 31, 2019.